ciphermenial/ciphermenial.github.io/_posts/2023-05-05-jellyfin-gpu-passthrough.md

        resources: irq:135 memory:f5000000-f5ffffff memory:d0000000-dfffffff ioport:f000(size=64)
 ```

 You can see the PCI address under bus info for the Nvidia GPU is 0000:01:00.0.
-Now we con configure the jellyfin container.
+Now we can configure the jellyfin container.
-The following commands add the necessary nvidia requirements to the container, add a device named nvidia-gpu and tell it to using the gpu with the id of 0.
+The following commands add the necessary nvidia requirements to the container, add a device named nvidia-gpu and tell it to use the gpu with the PCI address of of 0000:01:00.0.
 For more information about GPU devices, you can see the [LXD documentation](https://linuxcontainers.org/lxd/docs/latest/reference/devices_gpu/).

 ```bash